18 Vegetables to Direct Sow in May

 15. Radishes:

-• Radishes are a quick-growing root vegetable that can be direct sown in May for a crunchy and peppery addition to your garden.
+-A quick-growing root vegetable that can be direct sown in May.

-• Choose a sunny location with loose, well-drained soil and sow radish seeds directly into the ground, spacing them according to the variety’s instructions.
+-Choose a sunny location with loose, well-drained soil and sow radish seeds directly into the ground.
+While spacing them make sure to account for the package instructions.

 16. Sweet Potatoes:

-• Sweet potatoes are a nutritious root vegetable that can be direct sown in May for a fall harvest.
+-Sweet potatoes: a nutritious root vegetable that can be direct sown in May.

-• Choose a sunny location with loose, well-drained soil and plant sweet potato slips directly into the ground, spacing them according to the variety’s instructions.
+-Choose a sunny location with loose, well-drained soil and plant sweet potato slips directly into the ground, all while spacing them according to the variety’s instructions.

 • Growing difficulty: Moderate